Frank Ocean: 2013–2016: Endless and Blonde

-2017–present: Blonded Radio, singles and Homer
+2017–2020: Blonded Radio and singles

 On February 21, 2017, Scottish DJ and producer Calvin Harris announced his single "Slide", in which Ocean and hip-hop trio Migos were featured.
 The single was released two days later and is from Harris' fifth studio album Funk Wav Bounces Vol. 1.
 Ocean and Migos are credited with featured vocals and Ocean and Migos members, Quavo and Offset are credited songwriting, while production is handled by Harris.
 The other Migos member, Takeoff is not in the song.
 The song was released on February 23, 2017, and featured on the first episode of Ocean's Beats 1 radio show, Blonded Radio.
 It is also Ocean's first recorded collaboration since leaving Def Jam, with Ocean being listed in the liner notes as "appear[ing] courtesy of Frank Ocean".

 The song went on to be certified double platinum by the Recording Industry Association of America and became Ocean's first top ten single on the Billboard Mainstream Top 40 chart, peaking at No. 9.
 On March 10, 2017, Ocean released a new single "Chanel" on the second episode of Blonded Radio, as well as playing an alternate version featuring American rapper ASAP Rocky.
 The song was his first solo effort to be released after Blonde and Endless in 2016.
 On subsequent episodes of Blonded Radio in April, Ocean premiered "Biking" featuring Jay-Z and Tyler, the Creator, "Lens", as well as an alternate version featuring Travis Scott, and a remix of Endless track "Slide On Me" featuring Young Thug.
 On May 15 Ocean was featured on ASAP Mob's "Raf", premiered on Blonded alongside a solo version of "Biking".
 On August 28, Ocean released another single, "Provider", on Blonded Radio.

 In October 2017, Ocean published a photo essay titled "New 17" to British magazine i-D. In the essay, Ocean said "If you liked two thousand and seventeen then you'll love two thousand and eighteen".
 In November 2017, Ocean hinted via Tumblr that his fifth project was complete.
 However it is unknown when or if it will be released.
 Ocean's voice appears in the video game Grand Theft Auto V, as he plays himself hosting an in-game radio station called Blonded Los Santos 97.8 FM.
 He also lent the songs "Provider", "Ivy", "Crack Rock", "Chanel", "Nights" and "Pretty Sweet" to the game, and sings the radio station jingles.